LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Hobbit_Bartender.md

 - 1.6.1:
     - Added seven missing trades back to their trade pool
 - 1.6.0:
-    - Bartenders recieved dedicated speechbanks
+    - Bartenders received dedicated speechbanks
 - 1.4.0:
     - Trading was introduced and added the ability for bartenders to be traded with
 - 1.2:
     - Fixed Hobbit Bartenders either not spawning in taverns, or causing the game to crash when spawning.
 - 1.0:
-    - Initialy ported in the first update of Extended
+    - Initially ported in the first update of Extended

 ## Trivia